 Evelyn turned to look down at me.
 She dropped the scorn she’d used on Raine and met my eyes with naked concern.
 I tried to blink.
 Eyelids were heavy as iron.

 Raine laughed.
 “I don’t believe you.
 Come off-”

-“This is no time for auguring.”
+“This is no time for arguing.”
 Evelyn clicked her fingers at Raine.
-“Get a glass of a water, the chocolate in the tin, and some of the painkillers – the good stuff, the co-codamol, and be quick about it.”
+“Get a glass of water, the chocolate in the tin, and some of the painkillers – the good stuff, the co-codamol, and be quick about it.”